How to Use HR Metrics to Improve Your Bottom Line

 Training ROI = net monetary benefits of training / (total costs of training) x 100

-While total training costs may seem like a straightforward metric to track, net monetary benefits associated with these costs can be challenging to calculate.
+While total training costs may seem straightforward to track, net monetary benefits associated with these costs can be challenging to calculate.
 Start by assessing the training goals for your company and what business outcomes — or KPIs (key performance indicators) — you expect to see from your investment.
-You then collect data, tracking the success measured by the difference in the pre- and post-training KPIs.
+You then collect data, tracking the success measured by the difference in the pre- and post-training HR KPIs.

-6. Human Capital ROI Ratio
+7. Human Capital ROI Ratio

 HCROI is calculated as:

-Total Revenues - Expenses (excluding staff costs) / Total Cost of Workforce (TCOW).
+Total Revenues - expenses (excluding staff costs) / Total Cost of Workforce (TCOW)

 8. Diversity and Inclusion